Flexpa

 #Member Liability Equation

-is the amount the member must pay before hitting the deductible minimum amount, as defined in their plan benefits summary.
+The member is liable for all costs that are noncovered by the insurer.
+Additionally, the member may have to pay a copay or coinsurance amount.
+The deductible is the amount the member must pay before hitting the deductible minimum amount, as defined in their plan benefits summary.
+The memberliability is the sum of these elements.

 To better understand these adjudication codes, see the Adjudication codes section below.